jwilson529/SummarAIze/README.txt

 ## Installation

-1. Upload the plugin files to the `/wp-content/plugins/summaraize-pro` directory, or install the plugin through the WordPress plugins screen directly.
+1. Upload the plugin files to the `/wp-content/plugins/summaraize` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress.
 3. Use the Settings->SummarAIze screen to configure the plugin.
+4. Use your own Open AI API key.
+5. Use the default Assistant ID or configure your own.

 ## Important Note